 Congratulations!!
 You have chosen to make angel pins.
 They will be gifts that will be treasured for years to come.
-You may choose to purchase a kit from our selection Click here to see our angel pin kits.
 You may also want to get some ideas by visiting our Angel Pin Store.

 These instructions may have to be modified depending upon the type of wings and bodies that you choose for your projects.
 You will be able to make these modifications as you go along.
 The key is to experiment with positioning before gluing any pieces together.